-Tito Mboweni: A gifted, trailblazing leader who loved a joke
+Tito Mboweni: A gifted, trailblazing leader with a sense of humour

 Larger-than-life Mboweni was a sharp policymaker who joined Mandela's cabinet at 35 and served as South Africa's first black central banker.